 Two) Trees do not turn carbon dioxide into oxygen.
 Photosynthesis breaks the bond of water, which releases oxygen into the atmosphere.
 It is basically the same as electrolysis.
 So, in order to breathe, some water is broken.
 In theory, if this went on long enough, the Earth would run dry.

 Three) Trees do not recycle oxygen.
 Trees permanently sequester oxygen by bonding it to carbon to make glucose.
 This bond, practically speaking under Earth-like conditions, is permanent.** Eventually, the oxygen molecule gets taken out of the food chain and becomes something like compost (dirt), limestone or coal.

-Five) Almost all breathable oxygen comes from phytoplankton in the ocean, which grows more than a thousand times faster than land plants.
+Four) Almost all breathable oxygen comes from phytoplankton in the ocean, which grows more than a thousand times faster than land plants.
 A lot of phytoplankton escape rotting, which consumes oxygen, by sinking to the bottom of the ocean.
 But sometimes the opposite happens: if there are too many bacteria present in the water, the phytoplankton decompose and cause hypoxic dead zones.

 Photosynthesis and cellular respiration — a break-even process

 Believe it or not, cars, animals and plants all produce energy in a similar way.
 When it comes to machines, it’s called combustion; and when it comes to plants and animals, it’s called respiration.
 Learn more here: How much oxygen does a car burn?